It is impossible for most people to understand how a parent could deliberately kill their own child.

 In 2011, Michele Kalina was charged with killing five newborns after hidden pregnancies “” and keeping their remains in a locked closet.

 DNA tests showed the babies were the result of an affair with a co-worker.
-Incredibly, neither he nor Kalina’s husband were aware of the pregnancies.
+Incredibly, neither he nor Kalina’s husband was aware of the pregnancies.
 She blamed the weight gain of the pregnancies on a recurring cyst, which she then claimed had been drained, presumably after each birth.

 She had no prenatal care during the five pregnancies, and it’s not clear where she gave birth.